Total cost: £295 including lunch and refreshments.

-You will need to get to the start of the workshop, on the East Sussex coast between Seaford and Newhaven (exact location to be confirmed a few days before the workshop), under your own steam but then Rachael will drive the group around all day and return you to the start point at the end.
+You will need to get to the start of the workshop, on the East Sussex coast between Seaford and Newhaven (exact location to be confirmed a few days before the workshop), under your own steam.
+You will then have the choice of using your own car to drive between locations or coming in Rachael's car.

 This is not a particularly strenuous workshop but one of the locations requires a 15 minute walk (mostly on level ground).
 There are short stretches of shingle beach to be negotiated at all locations and, depending on the recent weather, some of these may be steeply banked.